manuel-192/m-m/PKGBUILDs/suc/README.md

 - you are a non-privileged user, no root and not even a sudoer
 - you have files containing spaces in their names, like "foo bar" and "foo baz"

 and you wish to list files starting with 'foo'.
-As a non-privilegeed user you can run e.g.
+As a non-privileged user you can run e.g.
 <pre>
     ls -l foo*
 </pre>